 Aero has been drawing and painting from the early nineties and has developed a career as a graffiti artist focusing his skills in community / youth projects with the aim to encourage and inspire others to experience ART! and get creative.

-His interest in graffiti art started in the early 90's living in south London seeing all the new graffiti art being painted on a daily basis with styles heavily influenced from the 80's graffiti phenomenon which swept across the city and uk bringing neglected surroundings to life and inspiring many like himself to seek adventure within the graffiti world.
+Humble beginning's living in south London seeing the latest graffiti art being painted on a daily basis with styles heavily influenced from the 80's graffiti phenomenon which swept across the city and uk bringing neglected surroundings to life and inspiring many like himself to seek adventure within the graffiti world.

 Searching for fresh graffiti art every week, boarding painted trains and visiting large track-side productions with full colour productions emblazoned across the walls all helped to heighten the desire to paint big and too search high and low for latest pieces of art in this dirty grey concrete city and to find out more about the "underground" art movement and it's history.